muthuswamydavidmichaelrajkumar/muthuswamydavidmichaelrajkumar/index.md

 ## Why should we pray?
 > Prayer moves the hands that move the world.

-Says it all doesn't it?
+Says it all, does it not?
 Prayer is the key to the heart of God.
 Prayer is the only way to a real and personal relationship with God.

 Here are some reasons why we should pray.